Course Outline

 • Understand cutting-edge AI security threats.

-• Implement advanced detection and prevention techniques.
+• Implement advanced detection and prevention techniques for these threats.

 Topics Covered: